March 25, 2026

 By the time the team notices the gap, the business is already reacting instead of controlling the process.

 The downstream effect is larger than one missing file.
 A late-discovered expiry can delay onboarding, pause approvals, trigger emergency supplier outreach, and create uncomfortable questions during audits or customer reviews.
+A structured renewal-tracking workflow reduces that exposure by making validity status visible continuously instead of only when someone checks manually.
+We go deeper on that process in our blog on tracking certificate expiries and renewals.

 Manual document management does not only affect expiry-controlled records.
 It also slows specification setup, review, and validation.